Protests over cash shortage as Nigeria banknote switch looms - NewsBreak

 Protests over cash shortage as Nigeria banknote switch looms

-New clashes Tuesday between protesters and security forces in southern Nigeria left at least one person injured, amid demonstrations against a cash shortage caused by the West Africa n nation's push to rapidly phase out its old currency notes.
+ABUJA, Nigeria (AP) — New clashes Tuesday between protesters and security forces in southern Nigeria left at least one person injured, amid demonstrations against a cash shortage caused by the West African nation’s push to rapidly phase out its old currency notes.

 Protesters targeted facilities of some banks accused of withholding the new banknotes ahead of the Feb.
 10 deadline for people to deposit their old paper currency and use the redesigned version instead.
 The exchange program started in late November.